gaborsch/rocky/README.md

 ### Usage

-To run a program, it's simple:
+It is very easy to run a program:
 ```
 $ ./rockstar programs/modulus.rock
 Enter Dividend: